alan-turing-institute/climate-informatics-2024/submit.md

 ## Presentation formats

-We welcome submission of your research for presentation at CI2024, <mark>and inclusion in the published conference proceedings</mark>.
+We welcome submission of your research for presentation at CI2024!
 Submissions will be considered for presentation as posters and short talks.
 Key note presenters will be nominated by the [Organising committee](../team#local-organising-committee) and approved by the [Steering Group](../team#steering-group).

 The material submitted should relate directly to Climate Informatics as a topic.